wsperat/forest-fire/docs/next-steps.md

 ### Sparse oblique splits

+The first sparse oblique implementation now exists.

+Current state:

-- add an experimental split type of the form:
+- the library supports an experimental pairwise oblique split type of the form:
-  - `w_1 x_1 + ... + w_k x_k <= t`
+  - `w_1 x_i + w_2 x_j <= t`
-- keep the first implementation sparse and low-dimensional:
+- oblique is available for:
+  - `dt`
-  - very small `k`
+  - `rf`
-  - strong regularization
+  - `gbm`
+  with `cart` and `randomized` tree types
+- semantic IR and optimized-runtime support are in place
-  - clear support for missing-value handling
+- missing-value handling is implemented per participating feature

-- shortlist candidate feature groups from the existing histogram/gain pipeline before fitting the local hyperplane
+The next oblique steps are now about extending and tuning that baseline:

+- move beyond strictly pairwise splits when the added search cost is justified
+- add stronger regularization and budgeting around when oblique nodes are allowed to appear
+- benchmark whether the current “all pairs at the node” search should become adaptive again for larger feature spaces
-- compare against deeper axis-aligned trees at matched latency budgets
+- compare oblique-vs-axis tradeoffs at matched latency budgets

 ### Hybrid builders